AB2511/AB2511/README.md

 ## 💼 Career Goals
 - Graduating in **2026** with a B.E. in Computer Engineering.
-- Seeking **Internships** in AI, ML, and BCI to apply my skills in Python, TensorFlow, and MNE-Python.
+- Seeking **Summer 2025 internships** in AI agent development, ML, and BCI, applying my skills in Python, Java, JSON, and API integration.
-- Aiming to contribute to **AI-driven healthcare** and **neuroscience research** through innovative BCI solutions.
+- Aiming to contribute to **AI-driven healthcare** and **neuroscience research** through innovative solutions.

 ---